swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 Regardless of where `latest` points its implicit nature is the issue.
 An alias like `latest` is a big convenience when you are initially building applications.
-Typically you don't know (or care) what version of an image you want and it makes sense to allow the image maintainer chose for you.
+Typically you don't know (or care) what version of an image you want and it makes sense to allow the image maintainer to choose for you.
 However, when you move to a production environment this is needlessly risky.

-An implicit version like `latest` changes without warning each time your runtime environment is launched.
+An implicit version like `latest` can change without warning when your runtime environment is launched.
 The convenience you received when building the application is now a detriment.